tscanlin/developers.optimizely.com/src/content/android/reference/index.md

 }
 ```

-You're now ready to edit your live variables using the Optimizely web editor:
+You're now ready to edit your Live Variables using the Optimizely web editor:

 0. Make sure you have not called `Optimizely.setEditGestureEnabled(false)`.
 1. Load your application and draw a large circle to connect in edit mode.